monoentrenado/cosmos/README.md

 ## Introduction

-The Containerized Multi-System Assembler project aims to provide a robust and efficient solution for assembling complex systems such as CMS's, LMS's, KMS's, marketplaces, and ERP capabilities.
+COSMOS (Containerized Multi-System Assembler) is a project that aims to provide a robust and efficient solution for assembling complex systems such as CMS's, LMS's, KMS's, marketplaces, and ERP capabilities.
 This project is being developed with the assistance of ChatGPT, an AI language model provided by OpenAI.

 ## Architecture Overview

 The project follows a microservices architecture, with separate containers for the backend, frontend, and any additional services such as databases or caches.
 Each component is responsible for a specific aspect of the system, allowing for modularity, scalability, and flexibility.

-The backend component is built using Rust and exposes a GraphQL API for querying and manipulating data.
-It utilizes modular resolver functions to fetch and process data from multiple sources efficiently.
+The backend component is built using the Actix framework in Rust and exposes a GraphQL API for querying and manipulating data.
+It utilizes Actix's asynchronous model and lightweight actors for handling concurrent requests efficiently.

 The frontend component is built using Flutter and Dart, providing a cross-platform framework for building responsive user interfaces.
-It communicates with the backend via GraphQL to fetch and display data from the assembled systems.
+It communicates with the Actix backend via GraphQL to fetch and display data from the assembled systems.

 ## Technological Stack

 - **Backend**:
   - Language: Rust
-  - Framework: Actix or Rocket
+  - Framework: Actix
-  - GraphQL Implementation: Juniper
+  - GraphQL Implementation: Juniper or async-graphql
   - Data Storage: PostgreSQL, Elasticsearch, Redis

 - **Frontend**: